fearlesspandas/proto/ReadMe.txt

 RSims-------------------------------
 rsim's (or recursive sims) are essentially the same as sims, but their transformations are recursive in nature, meaning, they have themselves as a dependency.

+Their type parameter structure is as follows: rsim[<datatype>,dependencyType,selfType] where selfType should always be the class extending sim, and dependencyType is the combination of the types of our data dependencies.
+The base dependencies can be any axiom,sim,or rsim, and must include the selfType

 $ class multiDependencyRecSim extends rsim[Double, myaxiom with mysim with multiDependencyRecSim, multiDependencyRecSim]( ((src:dataset[myaxiom with mysim with multiDependencyRecSim]) => {